RIT-Crowd-Comic/site-content/README.md

          */
 ```

-If using a local font instead of a Google font, please reference [Next.js's documentataion for font optimization](https://nextjs.org/docs/app/building-your-application/optimizing/fonts#using-multiple-fonts).
+If using a local font instead of a Google font, please reference [Next.js's documentation for font optimization](https://nextjs.org/docs/app/building-your-application/optimizing/fonts#using-multiple-fonts).

 ## Learn More